Bariatric and Weight Loss Surgery in Rhode Island

 Sanchez's journey was supported by an ecosystem of care at the Center for Bariatric Surgery, including her family and the medical team.
 Her story highlights the importance of a supportive environment in navigating the challenges post-surgery.
 From modifying family meals to healthier versions with the help of YouTube and TikTok to the emotional support provided by her family and center nutritionists, staff, and the Facebook group of others who had bariatric surgery through the center – every element played a part in her success.

 “They helped me change my life, especially Dr. Ryder,” explained Sanchez.
 “I want to thank her.
 She gave me my life back . . .
-Dr. Ryder doesn’t know this, but I appreciate what Dr. Rider did for me.
+Dr. Ryder doesn’t know this, but I appreciate what Dr. Ryder did for me.
 She treated me like a human being.
 She didn’t treat me like I was this person with an obesity problem, and I didn’t matter.
-She treated like a human and showed me that I deserve this.”
+She treated me like a human and showed me that I deserve this.”

 Inspired by her own experience and the kindness of a nurse who comforted her pre-surgery, Sanchez now works with Rhode Island and The Miriam hospitals as a patient services representative, hoping to be there for others as the nurse was for her.
 She is planning on continuing her education and becoming a nurse.